Each visitor to your e-commerce site is a potential customer. Their every interaction from the homepage to checkout will determine if you make a sale.

 Knowing whether someone is ready to buy or merely exploring their options makes all the difference in how to approach this person.

-It’s perhaps not the first thing that comes to mind when thinking about how to optimize e-commerce conversions, but your page speed can be a total gamechanger!
+It’s perhaps not the first thing that comes to mind when thinking about how to optimize e-commerce conversions, but your page speed can be a total game-changer!

 Now that you’ve gathered many hacks to improve your e-commerce conversion rate, it’s time to put them into action!
-Not each tactic will instantly give your metrics a boost, but trust us when we say that everything adds up and you’ll reap the benefits over time.
+Not every tactic will instantly give your metrics a boost, but trust us when we say that everything adds up and you’ll reap the benefits over time.